-The Company has no history of earnings and has not commenced commercial production on any of its properties.
+As at December 31, 2015, the Company has no history of earnings and has not commenced commercial production on any of its properties.
 The Company has experienced losses from operations and expects to continue to incur losses for the foreseeable future.
 There can be no assurance that the Company will be profitable in the future.
 The Company's operating expenses and capital expenditures are likely to increase in future years as needed consultants, personnel and equipment associated with advancing exploration, development and potentially, commercial production of its properties, are added.